 For years college sports recruiting had been evolving methodically will little fanfare unless, like me, you inspect the details of it with a fine-tooth comb.
 This natural evolution saw the evaluation process start earlier and earlier (College Football can thank Mack Brown for that), rapid expansion in interest and investment into college facilities, the rise in cloud-hosted video (@Hudl) making it easier and easier to watch and evaluation student-athletes and then of course social media (feels like Twitter is basically a recruiting app some days), plus all of the recruiting coverage at sites like Rivals, 24/7, ESPN and now On3.

 Now, the College Sports Recruiting process is shifting into overdrive!
 A crash course in some ways!
 Why you ask?
 Name, Image and Likeness that’s why!
 You see, now a student-athlete can profit based off the right to publicity and therefore a high school student-athlete’s decision about where he or she might attend college is no longer just about the degree, the facilities, location, gear and coaches.
 Now a student-athlete and family must consider all sorts of new factors around personal monetization, branding, business and communications departments and more.
-What we’ve seen since July 1st is college student athletes now earning money (and thus high school athletes now think about these things when deciding about college fit) by doing the following:
+What we’ve seen since July 1, 2021 is college student athletes (and many High School Athletes) now earning money (and thus high school athletes now think about these things when deciding about college fit) by doing the following:

 - Hosting Camps